11 players with the most freekick goals in history: Messi closes in on Juninho

-Messi Closes in on Juninho: 12 Footballers With Most Free Kick Goals
+Messi Closes in on Juninho: 11 Footballers With the Most Free Kick Goals

 - Scoring directly from a free kick is one of the most challenging feats in football which demands a unique combination of precision and technique